Last updated June 3, 2024.

 Major universities are a great place to find free resources for stress relief:

-• University of Texas’s MindBody Labs has several guided relaxation exercises to listen to, including muscle relaxation, progressive muscle relaxation, and body scan meditations.
+- University of Texas’s MindBody Labs has several guided relaxation exercises you can listen to, including muscle relaxation, progressive muscle relaxation, and body scan meditations.

 InsightTimer